8 Underwear Mistakes That Can Mess With Your Health

-Ideally, the whole kit and caboodle will be woven from these natural fibers, but at the very least, the center stretch should be lined in cotton to keep your nether region fresh and dry.
-Synthetic fabrics—like polyester and lace—can trap heat and moisture, irritating the skin and creating an environment for bacteria or fungus to overgrow and multiply.
+Ideally, every last inch of your underwear should be woven from these natural fibers, but at the very least, the center stretch should be lined in cotton to keep your nether region fresh and dry.
+Research, including a study published in 2018 in Obstetrics & Gynecology, suggests that wearing non-cotton-crotch underwear can set you up for a yeast infection.
+Synthetic fabrics—like polyester and lace—can mess with your vaginal health by trapping heat and moisture, irritating the skin and creating an environment for bacteria or a fungus to overgrow and multiply.
 Silk (sorry) has the same effect.
-Save the fancy for special occasions, but otherwise stick with cotton—the fabric is light and breathable and can help reduce your risk of yeast infections, urinary tract infections, and other less-than-pleasant issues.
-(Related: Here are 13 things your vagina secretly wants you to know.)
+Save the fancy for special occasions, but otherwise stick with cotton.
+(And if you’re going to bed, consider going commando!)

 The size is too small

-Down-there skin can be sensitive and easily irritated by the perfumes used to give your laundry detergent the powerful lavender scent.
+Down-there skin can be sensitive and easily irritated by the perfumes used to give your laundry detergent its fresh scent.
 The chemicals in fabric softener and dryer sheets can also cause a little itch and burn.
-Your best bet: detergent labeled hypoallergenic, according to the American Academy of Dermatology.
-(Related: These are other ways you might be messing up on laundry day.)
+“Some women are more sensitive than others but on the whole, scented tampons and strong detergents can cause itching and irritation or even a burning feeling,” says Dr. Wider.
+Your best bet?
+“Avoid using scented detergent if you’ve had a reaction in the past.”
+Instead, the American Academy of Dermatology suggests looking for those labeled “hypoallergenic.”

 You ignore the stains

 Ewww all you want, but it’s still important to eyeball discharge to check for changes.
 There can be a little more, or less, depending on where you are in your menstrual cycle—but if it’s clear to white, it’s normal.
 Gray or greenish discharge, instead, could be a sign of bacterial vaginosis—an infection caused by an overgrowth of bacteria that normally live in the vagina.
 Discharge that looks like pus, or has a foamy or cottage-cheesy texture, may also indicate a problem.
-And if you’re not yet grossed out: a little vaginal odor is normal, too, but strong, foul and noticeable may mean infection or other issues.
-Here’s what else your vaginal discharge might reveal about your health.
+A little vaginal odor is normal, but strong, foul and noticeable may mean infection or other issues.

 You sit in your sweaty underwear